ETFdb Logo

 It’s also worth noting GEX also boasts the best three-year return at nearly 70%.

-Investors should be aware that some of these ETFs are quite top heavy, such as GEX and (QCLN B+), whereas the Global Clean Energy Portfolio (PBD B+) offers the deepest and least top-heavy portfolio from the bunch.
+Investors should be aware that some of these ETFs are quite top heavy, such as GEX and (QCLN B+), whereas the Global Clean Energy Portfolio (PBD A+) offers the deepest and least top-heavy portfolio from the bunch.
 Broad-based exposure often is synonymous with a long-term holding – in which case, costs matter a lot more than in the case of tactical, short-term exposure to a particular asset class.

-In this case, the cheapest clean energy ETF is the S&P Global Clean Energy Index Fund (ICLN A+), priced at 0.47% versus the Alternative Energy Equities ETFs category average of 0.64%.
+In this case, the cheapest clean energy ETF is the S&P Global Clean Energy Index Fund (ICLN A), priced at 0.47% versus the Alternative Energy Equities ETFs category average of 0.64%.

 Wind Energy

-There’s only one ETF dedicated specifically to wind energy, and that is the First Trust ISE Global Wing Energy Index Fund (FAN A).
+There’s only one ETF dedicated specifically to wind energy, and that is the First Trust ISE Global Wing Energy Index Fund (FAN A-).
 This fund isn’t necessarily a “pure play,” however, as it allocates roughly one-third of its portfolio to companies deemed to derive significant portions of revenues from the wind energy industry.

 Solar ETFs: